microeinhundert/sst-edgedb-trpc-microservices/packages/common/README.md

 # Common

-This package contains utilities and functionality shared across packages, apps and services.
+This package contains utilities and functionality shared across apps, functions, packages and services.